 The block-merge moves are readily parallelizable, since each of the potential merge move is evaluated based on the previous partition and the best merges are carried out.
 However, the nodal block assignment updates are not so straight forward, since it relies on MCMC through Gibbs sampling which is by nature a sequential algorithm where each node is updated one at a time.
-Parallelizing MCMC updates is an area of rising interest, with the increasing demand to perform Bayesian inference on large data sets.
+Parallelizing MCMC updates is an area of rising interest, with the increasing demand to perform

+Bayesian inference on large data sets.
 Running the baseline partition algorithm on large graphs is a perfect example of this need.
-Very recently, researchers have proposed to use asynchronous Gibbs sampling as a way to parallelize MCMC updates [23], [24].
+Very recently, researchers have proposed to use asynchronous Gibbs sampling as a way to parallelize MCMC updates [25], [26].
 In asynchronous Gibbs sampling, the parameters are updated in parallel and asynchronous fashion without any dependency constraint.
-In [24], a proof is given to show that when the parameters in the MCMC sparsely influence one another (i.e. the Dobrushin's condition), asynchronous Gibbs is able to converge quickly to the correct distribution.
+In [26], a proof is given to show that when the parameters in the MCMC sparsely influence one another (i.e. the Dobrushin's condition), asynchronous Gibbs is able to converge quickly to the correct distribution.
 It is difficult to show analytically that the MCMC nodal updates here satisfy the Dobrushin's condition.
 However, since the graph is typically quite sparse, the block assignment on each node influences one another sparsely.
 This gives intuition on the adequacy of parallel MCMC updates for the baseline partition algorithm.
-In fact, parallel MCMC updates based on one-iteration-old block assignments have shown to result in equally good partitions compared to the sequential updates for all of the preliminary tests conducted so far.
+In fact, parallel MCMC updates based on one-iteration-old block assignments have shown to result in equally good partitions compared to the sequential updates, based on the quantitative metrics in Section V-A, for the preliminary tests we conducted so far.